 Shopping in DUMBO Brooklyn

 Like we mentioned before, the neighborhood itself is not that big compared to other areas in NYC.
-For its size however, there’s a lot of options when it comes to shopping.
+For its size, however, there’s a lot of options when it comes to shopping.
 There’s a lot of things to do in DUMBO and shopping in this Brooklyn neighborhood is one of them.
-Here’s a few of our favorite spots.
+Here are a few of our favorite spots.